 These pictures have been taken during the 2004 transit.

-This website proposes two international projects of observing, photographing and measuring the transit:
+This website describes two international projects of observing, photographing and measuring the transit:

 1. Simultaneously photographing Venus in front of the Sun